 \section{Conclusion and Discussions}

-This work considered the deflections and GL of both null and timelike signals in the off-equatorial plane in Kerr spacetime in the WDL.
-The deflection angles are computed using the perturbative method and the results are power series of $M/r_0$ and $r_0/r_{\mathrm{s,d}}$ with the coefficients being functions of the spacetime parameter and the trigonometric function of the extreme values $\theta_\te$ along the trajectories.
-Also importantly, the finite distance effect of the source and detector are taken into account in these deflections.
-This allows us to establish a set of exact GL equations, from which we can solve the desired $(r_0,\theta_\te)$ allowing the signal from a source with deviation angles $\delta\theta$ and $\delta\phi$ to reach the detector.
+This work considered the deflections and GL of both null signals and massive particles in the off-equatorial plane in Kerr spacetime in the WDL.
+The deflection angles are computed using the perturbative method resulting in power series expansions of $M/r_0$ and $r_0/r_{\mathrm{s,d}}$ with the coefficients being functions of the spacetime parameter and the trigonometric function of the extreme values $\theta_\te$ along the trajectories.
+Also importantly, the finite distance effect of the source and detector is taken into account in these deflections.
+This allows us to establish a set of exact GL equations, from which we can solve the desired $(r_0,\theta_\te)$ allowing the test particle from a source with deviation angles $\delta\theta$ and $\delta\phi$ to reach the detector.

-Using the exact formula for the apparent angles derived for the off-equatorial plane signals, we studied the effect of various parameters, including the source deviation angles $\delta\theta$ and $\delta\phi$, the spacetime spin $\hat{a}$ and its orientation $\theta_\mas$, on the angular locations of the images on the celestial sphere and their magnifications.
-It is generally found that, there exist usually two trajectories that will reach the detector.
-For a given $\delta\theta$ and $\delta\phi$, there always exists two critical $\hat{a}_c$ at which the two signals intersect the positive and negative $\hat{z}$ directions respectively.
+Using the exact formula for the apparent angles derived for the off-equatorial plane test particles, we studied the effect of various parameters, including the source deviation angles $\delta\theta$ and $\delta\phi$, the spacetime spin $\hat{a}$ and its orientation $\theta_\mas$, on the angular locations of the images on the celestial sphere and their magnifications.
+It is generally found that there exist usually two trajectories that will reach the detector.
+For given values of $\delta\theta$ and $\delta\phi$, there always exist two critical values of $\hat{a}_c$ at which the two test particles intersect the positive and negative $\hat{z}$ directions respectively.
 Generally, when $\delta\theta$ or $\delta\phi$ are large, the effect of $\hat{a}$ (for the Kerr BH $\hat{a}\leq1$) becomes subdominant and therefore the GL is roughly the same as that in the Schwarzschild spacetime (but in the off-equatorial plane).
 However in other cases, $\hat{a}$ will affect the quadrant in which the images appear, and the magnification of these images.

 We also obtained the time delays between the two images.
-It is found that in general, the time delay depends on the spacetime spin $a$ very sensitively even when the deviation angles $\delta\theta$ ad $\delta\phi$ are not very small.
-And therefore it can be used as a good tool to constrain $a$ as was shown in the equatorial case \cite{Liu:2020mkf}.
+It was found that in general, the time delay depends on the spacetime spin $a$ very sensitively even when the deviation angles $\delta\theta$ and $\delta\phi$ are not very small.
+Therefore it can be used as a good tool to constrain $a$ as was shown in the equatorial case \cite{Liu:2020mkf}.